Jeff Behrman

 Jeff Behrman (born c.
 1973) is an American college football coach.
-He is the head football coach for John Carroll University, a position he has held since 2023.
-He was the head football coach for Union College from 2016 to 2022.
+He is the head football coach for Bucknell University, a position he has held since 2026.
+He was the head football coach for Union College from 2016 to 2022 and John Carroll University from 2023 to 2025.
 He also coached for Clarion, Glenville State, Blackburn, Trinity (CT), Hofstra, and Stony Brook.
 He played college football for John Carroll as a quarterback.